Aquanty/rtd-hgs/docs/source/index.rst

 #. **z_tortratio** Tortuosity ratio [-] in the :math:`z`-direction.
    Default value is 1.

-| By default, tortuosity is isotropic, since the ratio values are set to
-  1 in both the :math:`y`- and :math:`z`-directions.
+By default, tortuosity is isotropic, since the ratio values are set to 1 in both the :math:`y`- and :math:`z`-directions.
 You may make tortuosity anisotropic by entering a value greater than 0 and less than 1.
 These values will be used to multiple the tortuosity, :math:`\tau_d` in the :math:`y`- and :math:`z`-directions respectively, to obtain the directional values.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-anisotropic-tortuosity-ratio-1:

+Input instructions !
+Anisotropic tortuosity ratio

 --------------

+.. _bulk-density-1:

+Bulk density
+''''''''''''

-| **Bulk density**
+|

 | ``Scope:`` ``.grok`` ``.dprops``